tsackton/taelgarverse/docs/people/addermarians/elowen-duval.md

 :octicons-location-24:{ .lg .middle } Hosted a dinner including the [Addermarch Mercenaries](<../pcs/addermarch/addermarch-mercenaries.md>) on May 7th, 1715 [Roscombe](<../../gazetteer/greater-sembara/addermarch/roscombe.md>)

 Elowen Duval is the castellan of [Roscombe](<../../gazetteer/greater-sembara/addermarch/roscombe.md>) and head of the Duval Household, governing the town and its scattered upland hinterlands from Duval Manor.
 She oversees frontier defense, trade, civic administration, and the upkeep of Roscombe's old walls.
-Though formally she is a vassal of the Earl of Westcliff, he rarely ventures to Roscombe during his circuits, given Elowen unusual independence.
+Though formally she is a vassal of the Earl of Westcliff, he rarely ventures to Roscombe during his circuits, giving Elowen unusual independence.

 Lady Duval rules through practical delegation.
 She relies on Sir [Gareth Howell](<gareth-howell.md>) and the household guard for field matters, Master [Ernault](<ernault.md>) and the manor clerks for records and administration, and [Owen Tavish](<owen-tavish.md>) for counsel when religious or supernatural dangers touch Roscombe.
 ![Duval Shield](/taelgarverse/assets/duval-shield.webp){align="right"; width="250"}
 ## Heraldry